wp-plugins/search-by-id/readme.txt

 = How to use it: =
 Simply enter an ID into the search field.
 If a post with that ID is found, it will show up in the search result.

+You can even enter a list of IDs if you want to search multiple IDs.
+For instance "100, 200, 300".

 == Installation ==